-Recent research has shown that 85% of people diagnosed with SAD have been helped by light therapy.
+Research has shown that 85% of people diagnosed with SAD have been helped by light therapy.
 This involves being exposed to very bright light (at least ten times the intensity of household lighting) first thing in the morning for 15-30 minutes every day.
 Look into getting a special light used to treat SAD.
-The one I use and recommend constantly to my clients is called the Litebook Elite.
-It’s small, lightweight (8 oz), and durable.
-The great thing about light therapy is that it is safe, has no side effects, and is easy to use.
+These two get the best ratings for SAD:

 A 2001 study by the Duke University, in North Carolina, found exercise a more effective treatment for depression than antidepressants, with fewer relapses and a higher recovery rate.
 Researchers say a chemical in the brain called serotonin may be the key.
 People suffering from depression have low levels of serotonin, and exercise can boost those levels.
 Find an exercise routine you enjoy and can commit to at least three times a week.
 Make sure it’s active enough to get your heart rate up and your blood pumping- this boosts serotonin levels and leaves you feeling more upbeat and positive.